amine759/smart-Performance/README.md

-## smart performance
+## Smart Performance
-###  exercise recognition and performance estimation with tensorflow, opencv, pose estimation
+### Exercise Recognition and Performance Estimation with Tensorflow, Opencv, Pose estimation\
+### Classification model was trained on UCF50 dataset